 If you have a love for Social Work, we have a career opportunity that you allow you to draw on your clinical skills as you provide service in an acute care setting at the East Kootenay Regional Hospital in Cranbrook, B.C.
-We are looking for a casual team member to work a rotating schedule (including weekends and holidays if rotation requires) from 08:00 to 16:00 or 13:00 to 20:42.
+We are looking for a casual team member to work in both acute and emergency department settings. (including weekends and holidays).

 What Will You Work On?

 In this role, you will provide comprehensive assessment, care planning and treatment coordination for designated clients and their families.
 Working collaboratively with other health care providers and the multidisciplinary team, you will provide direct psychosocial care, counseling, system navigation and advocacy, education and linkage to relevant specialized complex care resources while facilitating client self-management.
 As the Social Worker you will be responsible for providing and developing social work services to maintain or improve the health and social well-being and functioning of the identified population.

 Social Workers at Interior Health advocate for social justice at individual, family, organizational, and societal levels through their professional knowledge, values, ethics and skills.
 If you are passionate about making a positive impact on members of your community, apply today!
 Click HERE to learn more!

 Interior Health offers excellent benefits and many opportunities to maximize your skills.
 We are an organization where you have room to grow in a place where life outside of work is just as important to us as it is to you.
 If you are an experienced Social Worker and want to be challenged in your practice while working with a solid and experienced team in a wonderful working environment, Apply Today!

 Nestling on sloping plains, Cranbrook faces the Purcell Mountains to the west and the Rockies to the north and east.
 With mild winters and more sunshine hours than any other BC city, Cranbrook has become a favoured spot to work, play, retire or raise a family.